Business Setup in Dubai | Company Formation UAE & KSA | Noble Core Ventures

 Choose an employment visa when the truth is simple: you are joining a company as an employee and want the cleanest compliance path.

-• you are actually an employee joining a company
+• You are actually an employee joining a company

-• you want a simple profile built around salary + employer
+• You want a simple profile built around salary + employer

-• you do not want to manage company maintenance just to keep residency
+• You do not want to manage company maintenance just to keep residency

-• your business wants you on payroll for governance, audits, or investor reporting
+• Your business wants you on payroll for governance, audits, or investor reporting

-Founder case
+Founder Case

 The 3 Questions That Decide It